Clinical Audit - Optimising treatment in patients with heart failure

 Identifying patients

 You will need to have a system in place that allows you to identify eligible patients.
 Many practices will be able to identify patients by running a “query” through their PMS, initially searching for all patients with heart failure.
-The clinical notes of identified patients will need to be reviewed to ascertain the duration and type (to confirm eligibility) as well as treatment details, including their current regimen and symptom status (to determine audit outcome).
+The clinical notes of identified patients will need to be reviewed to ascertain the duration and type of heart failure (to confirm eligibility) as well as treatment details, including their current regimen and symptom status (to determine audit outcome).

 Sample size